Military Aviation Museum: Difficulties in 2013

-In June 2013 it was reported that the museum and its collection of planes was to be sold off, due to some financial difficulties which Yagen's business was then experiencing.
-He was selling his vocational schools business, and no longer had the resources to finance the Museum.

-An article in The Virginian-Pilot reported that Yagen had said "I'm subsidizing it heavily every year and my business no longer allows me to do that financially, and therefore I don't have a solution for it".
+In June 2013, Yagen announced that the museum and its collection would be sold due to financial difficulties.
+An article in The Virginian-Pilot reported that Yagen had said, "I'm subsidizing it heavily every year, and my business no longer allows me to do that financially, and therefore I don't have a solution for it".

-However, the announced sale of the museum and aircraft was premature; it was announced only a week later that "the museum won't close soon, some of the facility's planes ... may have to go to keep the operation aloft" and "'we are still open for business and business is normal'".
+However, the announced sale of the museum and aircraft was premature.
+Ultimately, several aircraft were sold, but the museum was able to remain in operation.

-Several aircraft were sold, see below, but both Yagen's businesses and the museum are now operating normally.
 Since the sales in 2013, additional aircraft (including a projected replacement de Havilland Dragon Rapide) have been acquired and are under restoration to fly.

+In October 2024, Yagen donated his 70 aircraft, 130 acre and $30 million to the museum.

 Facilities

 The museum is housed at its own small private grass airfield, the Virginia Beach Airport, in the Pungo area of Virginia Beach, Virginia.

-The complex includes two display hangars (one on each side of the main museum building) in one group of buildings, and in another group, a replica World War I-era wooden hangar, a maintenance hangar (entirely new, but an exact replica of a 1937 Works Progress Administration design), a restored authentic pre-WWII Luftwaffe metal hangar, and a set of three identical storage hangars painted to resemble British World War II hangars.
+The complex includes two display hangars (one on each side of the main museum building) in one group of buildings, and in another group, a replica World War I-era wooden hangar, a maintenance hangar (entirely new, but an exact replica of a 1937 Works Progress Administration design), a restored authentic pre-WWII Luftwaffe metal hangar from Poland, and a set of three identical storage hangars painted to resemble British World War II hangars.

-The Luftwaffe hangar was built in 1934 at Cottbus Air Base; after the base was closed during the reunification of Germany, the Museum obtained the hangar in 2004.
-It was dismantled and shipped to Virginia Beach and construction started in 2010 and finished in fall of 2012 at the Museum where it now houses the Museum's Luftwaffe aircraft.
+The Luftwaffe hangar was built in 1934 at Cottbus Air Base.
+The museum purchased the hangar in 2004 after the base was closed during the reunification of Germany.
+It was dismantled and shipped to Virginia Beach and construction started in 2010 and finished in the fall of 2012 at the museum where it now houses the museum's Luftwaffe aircraft.

-Also underway is a control tower, a re-erection of a genuine ex-8th AAF World War II tower from RAF Goxhill.
-A two-story brick and concrete structure, it was completely disassembled, labeled and shipped to Virginia.
-It is currently being assembled at the Museum's airfield where it will be used as an operational tower.
-In the UK, some similar towers are now historically protected; when rebuilt, this will be the only such original control tower in the US.
+The museum's airfield control tower is an ex-8th AAF World War II tower from RAF Goxhill.
+The two-story brick and concrete structure was completely disassembled from its original site in the UK and shipped to Virginia.
+Reassembly was completed in 2018.
+In the UK, some similar towers are now historically protected; this is the only such original control tower in the US.

 The complex also includes a large orange and white checked water tower, which is visible from a considerable distance and provides a useful landmark for both ground and air travelers.

-At the entrance to museum, there is also a large dinosaur park.
+There is a dinosaur park at the entrance to the museum, which is free and open to the public.

 Restorations and Reproductions

-Some of the aircraft obtained in an un-restored state are handled at the museum's related repair facility, the Fighter Factory (below); others are restored elsewhere, by contractors with specialized capabilities, including:
+Some of the aircraft obtained in an un-restored state are handled at the museum's related repair facility, the Fighter Factory (below); others are restored elsewhere by contractors with specialized capabilities, including: